yukariIm8/Udacity_FEND_03_Weather_Journal_App/README.md

 ### Step 3: Declare your a API key
-- Declare your API keys in app.js.
+- Declare your API key in app.js.

 ### Step 4: Running the Server